Do you want to build a snowman?

 - Elsa saying, "No, don't touch me!
 Please...
 I don't want to hurt you..." when her father reaches out to comfort her.

-The death of the King and Queen.
-Anna continues her song "Do You Want To Build A Snowman", this time in a sad tone, as she comes back from the wake, walks up to the door to Elsa's bedroom for the umpteenth time... and sits down at the door, the last lyrics wilting into sobs.
+- The death of the King and Queen.
+Anna continues a third verse, this time in a minor tone, as she comes back from the wake, walks up to the door to Elsa's bedroom for the umpteenth time... and sits down at the door, the last lyrics wilting into sobs.
 Elsa, who can remember the real reason for all this, can hear her right on the other side of the door and cannot bear to answer her.
 You see Elsa's room covered in frost, emanating from her spot.
 Remembering that her power stems from her emotions, it's an EXTREMELY effective way to show just how all this affected poor Elsa.

 Anna: We only have each other.
 It's just you and me.
 What are we gonna do?

-Meanwhile, Anna is having to lead a country in mourning alone.
+- Meanwhile, Anna is having to lead a country in mourning alone.
 The only remaining member of her once-close family won't even stay in a room with her.
-She's fifteen.
+She's fifteen years old.

-She probably knows there's something badly wrong with her sister, would do anything to help, but for reasons withheld from her, she's been cut totally out of the loop and has no idea why Elsa is the way she is.
+- She probably knows there's something badly wrong with her sister, would do anything to help, but for reasons withheld from her, she's been cut totally out of the loop and has no idea why Elsa is the way she is.

-The sheer level of hopelessness in Anna's voice during the first lines she sings after her parents die.
+- The sheer level of hopelessness in Anna's voice during the first lines she sings after her parents die.
 Note how even from the very start this is one in direct contrast to the energetic, enthusiastic young Anna from the start of the song.